ASNA/SunFarm/docs/replace-prompt-with-icon.md

 We can add a small text hint that shows on Desktop Browsers when the mouse pointer hovers on top of the Icon.

 Let’s add the following two text hints to our prompts:
-1. “Prompt for State Codes”
+1. "Prompt for State Codes"
-2. “Prompt for Status Codes”
+2. "Prompt for Status Codes"

 Simple addition of these attributes to our TagHelpers: